9-9-9-9/Bit-Heroes-bot/README.md

 - [Google Chrome (if you wish to use the mini client)](https://www.google.com/chrome)

 ### Installation:
-1. `git clone https://github.com/9-9-9-9/Bit-Heroes-bot` or download ZIP file extract
+1. `git clone https://github.com/9-9-9-9/Bit-Heroes-bot` or download ZIP file then extract
 2. Depends on OS:
     - Windows: click and run the file `build.bat`
     - Linux/MacOS: run the following command `./build.sh` on terminal